JamesWP/nomic/active_proposals.md

 This proposal would create rule 313, with the text:

-> An active proposal may be withdrawn by the player who proposed it with no loss of points, at any time.
+> An active proposal may be withdrawn by the player who proposed it, with no loss of points, at any time.

 Quorum 2 votes